expergefacio/dinkycache/README.md

 `row_limit = int` sets the maximum lines in the database.
 `row_overflow = int` how many lines over `row_limit` before `row_limit`is enforced

 This comes at a great performance cost for larger databases.
 462 ms to sort 100k rows on a 1.8 ghz Intel Core i5.
-For this reason `row_overflow` is added as a threshold as a buffer, so that deletion dont happen on every call to `.write`.
+For this reason `row_overflow` is added as a buffer threshold, so that deletion dont happen on every call to `.write`.

 It is probably best used for small databases and/or databases with small entries.